No. 7 Louisville women hold off rival No. 14 Kentucky 67-66

-Howard had 26 points for the Wildcats (10-1).
+Howard had 26 points for the Wildcats (10-1), who made 10 of 19 3-pointers.
 Tatyana Wyatt and Haines scored 12 each while Keke McKinney had nine.

 POLL IMPLICATIONS